The American Gold Eagle Coin Series is the official gold bullion investment coin from the US Mint.

-When the private ownership of gold was outlawed in 1933, the Gold Reserve Act was passed in 1934 to transfer the seized gold to the US Treasury.
-The law also prohibited the Treasury and financial institutions from redeeming gold for dollars and halted the new production of gold coins.
+When the private ownership of gold was outlawed in 1933, the Gold Reserve Act transferred the seized gold to the US Treasury.
+The production of gold coins was halted until private ownership became legal again in the 1970s.

 The Act reconstituted gold and silver coins as legal tender and ordered the US Mint to create the coins from only newly mined domestic sourced metal.

-Gold Eagle coins are available in four denominations.
+American Eagle Gold coins are available in four denominations.
 Each denomination has a nominal face value which is far below its intrinsic value.

 The obverse of the coin features a modernized rendition of the Augustus Saint Gauden’s design that graced the $20 double eagle which was minted primarily for international trade from 1907 until 1933.
 The rendering shows Lady Liberty with long flowing hair.
 Her right arm is raised and holding her torch proudly, a symbol of enlightenment, shining a path to freedom and liberty.
 Her left is extended out to her side and holds an olive branch, a symbol of peace.